okfn/handbook/text/courses/what-is-data.rst

 Unstructured vs. Structured data
 --------------------------------

+Data for Humans
+^^^^^^^^^^^^^^^

-A plain sentence - “we have 5 white used golf balls with a diameter of 43mm at 50 cents each” - might be easy to understand, but for a computer this is hard to understand.
+A plain sentence - “we have 5 white used golf balls with a diameter of 43mm at 50 cents each” - might be easy to understand for a human, but for a computer this is hard to understand.
 The above sentence is what we call unstructured data.
 Unstructured has no fixed underlying structure - the sentence could easily be changed and it’s not clear which word refers to what exactly.
-A table such as the one we did above would be more structured.
+Likewise, PDFs and scanned images may contain information which is pleasing to the human-eye as it is laid-out nicely, but they are not :term:`machine-readable`.

+Data for Computers
+^^^^^^^^^^^^^^^^^^^

 Computers are inherently different from humans.
 It can be exceptionally hard to make computers extract information from certain sources.
 Some tasks that humans find easy are still difficult to automate with computers.
-For example, interpreting text that is presented as an image is still a challenge for a computer (have you ever signed up to a website and had to type some words which were presented to you as an image?
-This is because it’s so hard for computers to do so and so easy for you - proving that you’re not a machine).
+For example, interpreting text that is presented as an image is still a challenge for a computer.
 If you want your computer to process and analyse your data, it has to be able to read and process the data.
 This means it needs to be structured and in a :term:`machine-readable` form.

 One of the most commonly used formats for exchanging data is CSV.
 CSV stands for comma separated values.
 The same thing expressed as CSV can look